The article is featured in HG101 Digest Vol. 3: The Guide to Retro Horror. Please check it out!

 The hero’s moveset is simple, with a punch, and kick, and variations that can be performed while jumping or crouching, not unlike the moves seen in Irem’s Kung Fu.
 Most of the enemies you’ll encounter are just fragile enough that the lack of variety in the moveset isn’t much of a concern, however.
 You’ll also find special items that can either be collected from the ground or from defeated enemies, which can help deal with some of the more annoying foes.
 Projectiles like knives and rocks can take out enemies at range.
 You’ll also come across things like wolfsbane and holy water that will clear the screen of foes, complete with a somewhat weird looking effect of the item in question rapidly spreading across the screen.
 Occasionally, you’ll also come across axes and shovels, although the loss of your jumping ability and their strange hitboxes means they’re best left ignored.

-While at first glance, progression through each level looks like it’s as simple as walking from one end of the screen to the other, it’s never quite that simple.
+While at first glance, progression through each level looks like it’s as simple as walking from one end of the screen to the other, there’s a few complications in the way.
 The first three levels each have a special power, and you’ll need all of them to have a chance of defeating the mad scientist at the end of the fourth stage.
 You might try killing a werewolf with a jump kick, for instance, which will somehow their “jumping ability” onto you.
 This makes your jump kicks far more powerful, something you’ll need for the final battle.
 Other upgrades are earned in a similar fashion, and they all make fighting off the enemies much easier.

 Each of the four stages has a boss at the end, and somewhat unusually, these play out more like an adventure game puzzle.
 While each of the bosses can be defeated through conventional means, it’s a lot more difficult to do so, especially if you run out of projectiles to use against them.
 Without a walkthrough, you can expect to end up going through the game several times to try and figure out their weakness.
 It’s an interesting gimmick the first time, but unfortunately, on repeated playthroughs, it gets somewhat tedious.
 The giant skeleton at the end of Stage 2 is probably the ergregious example of such in how convoluted these fights can get.

-You’ll need to bring a shovel to him, but not to hit him with.
-Not to hit him with, because venturing too close to him will have him instantly kill you.
+You’ll need to bring a shovel to him, but not for something as obvious as hitting him.
+Shovel or not, venturing too close to him will have him instantly kill you.
 Instead, you need to raise your shovel with the kick button as soon as lightning strikes in the background, thus bringing it down onto him and you.
 The lightning will kill you, however, if you don’t have two rubber gloves, and those can only be found by punching the vultures that you’d find earlier in the stage until they finally drop them both.
-The problem is that the ravens are incredibly difficult to land a punch on, and while you’re flailing around, you’re often dealing with other enemies trying to kill you.
+The problem is that the birds are incredibly difficult to land a punch on, and while you’re flailing around, you’re often dealing with other enemies trying to kill you.
 Even if you can land a hit, it might take several vultures and a lot of lost health before you get those gloves you need.

 If you don’t have a boss’s weakness ready, or you run out of projectiles to throw at it, there’ll be no way to win, and no way to try again without losing all of your lives.
 Thankfully, you can choose any stage to start, but game over means losing all your upgrades.
 At the very least, going through all the levels doesn’t take terribly long, clocking in at about twenty minutes if you know what to do.
 That makes a lot of the frustration somewhat more tolerable if you’re trying to brute force out the puzzle solutions, although not by much.